 On February 8, 1913, 364 Marlborough was purchased from Stephen Crosby’s estate by Arthur Hazard Dakin, a lawyer.
 He and his wife, Emma Frances (Sahler) Dakin, made it their home.
 They also maintained a home in Amherst which previously had been their primary residence.

 They continued to live at 364 Marlborough in 1917, after which they made their home in Amherst.
 He continued to own 364 Marlborough and lease it to others.

-During the 1919-1920 winter season, 364 Marlborough was the home of Lt.
+During the 1919-1920 winter season, it was the home of Lt.
 Colonel D’Arcy Hemsworth Kay and his wife, Jane Heartt (Cragin) Kay.
 He was an officer in the British Army.